Best Thang Smokin'

-Best Thang Smokin' is the second studio album by American rapper Young Dro.
+Best Thang Smokin' is the commercial debut and second studio album by American rapper Young Dro.
 It was released on August 29, 2006, by Grand Hustle Records and Atlantic Records.
-Best Thang Smokin serves as Dro's major label debut, following his independent album, I Got That Dro (2001).
+Best Thang Smokin serves as Dro's commercial debut, following his independent album, I Got That Dro (2001).

 The album's production was handled by several high-profile record producers, such as Jazze Pha, Nitti and Develop, as well as Grand Hustle in-house producers Lil' C, Khao and Keith Mack.
 The Atlantic debut also features guest appearances from Slim Thug, T.I. and Xtaci.
 The album was supported by two singles, "Shoulder Lean" and "Rubberband Banks", the former of which went on to become a hit single.